datacamp-content-public/courses-r-from-scratch/chapter1.md

 xp: 100
 ```

 You can use R simply as a calculator.
-Many of us feel the need for a calculator when we are calculating the tip and the total in a restaurant.
+Many of us feel the need for
+a calculator when we are calculating the tip and the total bill in
+a restaurant.
 We'll do that here.

-Our problem is the following:
+Our problem is the following.

 Alex and Billie are at a restaurant, getting ready to order.
 They don't have
-much money, so they are calculating their expected bill before they order.
+much money, so they are want to know what their bill will be, before they
+order.

 Alex is thinking of having the fish for £10.50, and Billie is leaning towards
 the chicken, at £9.25.
 First they calculate their combined bill.

 `@instructions`
-As before, you see an editor on the right.
-It has the calculation, ready to run.
+As before, you see an editor in the top-right pane.
+It has the calculation,
+ready to run.

 The editor contains a line of R code.
 As you might predict, R understands
 numbers like `10.50`, and it understands `+` between the numbers as an